niklas-hasselmeyer/minidusen/README.md

 ### What where_like does under the hood

-Note that `where_like` is an utility method that comes with the Dusen gem.
+Note that `where_like` is an utility method that comes with the Minidusen gem.
 It takes one or more column names and one or more phrases and generates an SQL fragment that looks roughly like the following: